Parents Outraged After A Universal Orlando Character Made An ‘OK’ Sign On Six-Year-Old’s Shoulder

 Colorado parents Tiffiney and Richard Zinger say that, in March, they were at the popular Central Florida destination when they decided to stop by one of the resort’s on-site hotels, Loews Royal Pacific Resort, for a character meal.
 Tiffiney says that the kids just wanted to see the Minions, the cute characters from the Despicable Me franchise.

-Unfortunately, Tiffiney says, the incident was marred by a costumed character performer, dressed as Gru, the main “human” character in the films.
+Unfortunately, Tiffiney says, the incident was marred by a costumed character performer, dressed as Gru, the main human character in the films.
 The kids were directed by a handler to the characters, as is customary at these things, and as the kids posed for the pictures, the actor portraying Gru put his right hand on the six-year-old girl’s right shoulder.
 However, as the pictures were being snapped, the actor put his index finger to his thumb to make the “OK” symbol.

-You can see a close-up of the actor’s hand on the girl’s shoulder, making the hand signal, by clicking here.
+A close-up of the actor’s hand making the signal on the girl’s shoulder has been making the rounds on Twitter.

 Play Chess with Gru at Universal Orlando Loews Portofino Bayhttps://t.co/K98bDlRbU5 pic.twitter.com/BN9eV6w7M7